How Ending Treatment May Impact Your Emotions

 - Find a friend familiar with your personal history to spend time talking with you about your feelings

-- Connect with a woman who knows what you are going through our Breast Cancer Helpline at (888) 753-LBBC (5222).
-Helpline volunteers offer guidance and peer support
+- Connect with a peer who knows what you are going through on our Breast Cancer Helpline.
+Helpline volunteers offer guidance and support